Brief Instructions

 # drweb-ctl esconnect <server address> --Certificate <path to the server certificate file>

 After establishing a connection to the centralized protection server, Dr.Web for UNIX Mail Servers will operate in the centralized protection mode or in the mobile mode, depending on permissions set on the server and the value of the MobileMode configuration parameter of the Dr.Web ES Agent component.
-To force the mobile mode, set the parameter value to On.
-For operation in the centralized protection mode, set the parameter value to Off.
+To force the mobile mode, set this parameter to On.
+For operation in the centralized protection mode, set the parameter to Off.

 A standard example of the command to switch Dr.Web for UNIX Mail Servers, which is connected to the centralized protection server, to the mobile mode is as follows: